‘Falcon And The Winter Soldier’ Set Shots Show First Look At U.S. Agent

 In the books, the character started off as a wannabe Cap’ known as Super Patriot.
 After Steve Rogers defied the federal government one too many times, the people in charge decided it was time for a new hero to wear the stars and stripes.

 After Walker took possession of the famous shield, he showed a zest for taking down the bad guys in the most violent ways possible.
-After an encounter where Rogers saw the brutality Walker employed he decides to get his old job back.
+After an encounter where Rogers saw the brutality Walker employed, he decides to get his old job back.
 This move forced Walker out and into the role of the U.S. Agent.

 In Falcon and the Winter Soldier, a situation where the old Captain America can take back his cowl isn’t possible.
 Rogers passed away from old age at the end of Avengers: Endgame but not before handing his shield to the Falcon.